mlanza/solomode/docs/scoring-guide.md

 ## Scoreboards
 Each category is scored separately and has its own publicly displayed, periodically updated scoreboard.
 When the race concludes a final snapshot will immortalize the results and winners will receive whatever prizes were made available to the category.
 Listed prizes will be awarded only in categories in which at least 5 entrants clear registration.

-*While votes can be cast anytime only those cast during the **Derby** are scored.*  Scoreboards, periodically, updated, will be posted giving a glimpse of the race as it progresses.
-Ties favor the solo mode with the earliest registered vote.
+*While plays can be registered anytime only those registered during the **Derby** are scored.*  Scoreboards, periodically, updated, will be posted giving a glimpse of the race as it progresses.
+Ties favor the solo mode with the earliest registered play.

 ## Example
 Martin's solo mode, Kandee Krush, records the following registered plays (points and bonuses noted):